In April 2008, I Oliver Westbury became the first profoundly deaf person to reach the Geographic North Pole (90°N) on foot.

-I decided to join the NDCS North Pole Expedition which it is a unique challenge that reaches the Geographic North Pole 13 – 29 April 2008.
-I trekked 70 miles with six team mates to covered 70 miles of the most hostile wilderness on earth to raise vital funds for the National Deaf Children’s Society (NDCS).
-The exclusive Arctic expedition aims to make a surface crossing of the Arctic Ocean between latitude 89N and the Geographic North Pole at 90N known as ‘The Last Degree’ that 60 nautical miles (approximately 70 statute miles) pulling 40kg pulks across the ice and snow!
+I decided to join the NDCS North Pole Expedition, a unique challenge that reached the Geographic North Pole from 13–29 April 2008.
+I trekked 70 miles with six teammates across some of the most hostile wilderness on Earth to raise vital funds for the National Deaf Children’s Society (NDCS).
+The expedition aimed to complete a surface crossing of the Arctic Ocean between latitude 89°N and the Geographic North Pole at 90°N, known as “The Last Degree.”
+This involved travelling 60 nautical miles (approximately 70 statute miles) while pulling 40 kg pulks across ice and snow.

-Finally, we reached the North Pole 90N on Monday 21 April 2008.
+We reached the North Pole (90°N) on Monday, 21 April 2008.

 Our had a hair-raising morning as there was a very strong westerley drift.
 The wind was blowing as fast as they could walk so they were concerned that if they didn’t make it today, they wouldn’t make it at all!